geom3trik/vizia-audio-synth/README.md

 ![alt text](https://github.com/geom3trik/tuix_audio_synth/blob/main/screenshot.png?raw=true)

-In this tutorial we'll create a very simple audio synthesiser application from scratch.
+In this tutorial we'll create a very simple audio synthesiser application from scratch with a ui using tuix (https://github.com/geom3trik/tuix).
 The finished code for this tutorial can be found at: https://github.com/geom3trik/tuix_audio_synth

 (WARNING: Don't have your volume too loud when using headphones)